• Skip to primary navigation

 Make it a challenge

-Create an ice excavation and then investigate the fastest way to melt the ice.
+Create an ice excavation and investigate the fastest way to melt the ice.
 This could be pouring warm water over the ice, adding salt or using a toy hammer to break it down a little.
-You could make a glittery, sparkly creation ( use edible glitter ), trap a superhero or princess in an icy chamber or how about a spooky spider filled ice block for Halloween?
+You could make a glittery, sparkly creation ( use edible glitter ), trap a superhero or princess in an icy chamber, or make a spooky spider-filled ice block for Halloween.
 The creative opportunities are endless!

 More Ice Excavation Ideas